-A recent new class of surgery termed minimally or micro invasive glaucoma surgery (MIGS) has been added to the treatment options of glaucoma.
+A recent new class of surgery termed minimally invasive, microinvasive, or microincisional glaucoma surgery (MIGS) has been added to the treatment options of glaucoma.
 MIGS include several modern, microscopic devices that can be placed inside the eyes to lower the pressures with minimal or no disruption to the conjunctiva, with the aim of reducing or eliminating the need for glaucoma eye drops or invasive surgery.
-MIGS procedures are most commonly performed at the time of cataract surgery but some may be performed alone if required.
+Trabecular Micro-bypass Glaucoma Surgery (MBGS), a form of MIGS, is commonly performed at the time of cataract surgery but it can also be performed as a stand alone procedure.

 There are a number of MIGS procedures available and they work in different ways in reducing the pressure build-up in the eye.
 If the natural drainage channels for the fluids inside the eye become blocked or compromised, an increase in the pressure inside the eye occurs, causing damage to the optic nerve.
 MIGS procedures work by bypassing the blockage and facilitate the fluid inside the eye to be drained out via different channels.